 Often, even good independent organizations get hoodwinked by unscrupulous operators overseas.
 Haiti, for instance, has a flock of "post office pastors."
 These dishonest Haitians have learned how to fleece gullible American Christians.
 The main ministry of these past office pastors is stopping by the post office to pick up relief checks arriving from their American "friends," checks they will spend on themselves.
 Meanwhile, the hungry people go on dying.

-When I give through the Church of the Nazarene, I am giving to people I know I can trust.
-We meet General Church leaders in district assemblies and other gatherings.
+When I give through the Church of the Nazarene, my gifts go through people I know I can trust.
+We meet Global Church leaders in district assemblies and other gatherings.
 We meet national leaders from around the world at General Assemblies.
 We regularly mingle with missionaries on furlough.
 The Church of the Nazarene is truly a large international "family."
-I feel good about entrusting my money to its leaders around world.
+I feel good about entrusting my money to its leaders worldwide.